 - Career Library — Resources are not available to be checked out.

-- Graduate Job Postings — Access to the Penn State Law Job Postings on The Career Portal are accessible to non-alumni that are granted reciprocity for a period of 90 days.
+- Graduate Job Postings — Access to the Penn State Law Job Postings on LAW LION CAREERS are accessible to non-alumni that are granted reciprocity for a period of 90 days.
 This service will not be available to graduates of schools whose reciprocity policy excludes job postings or Internet access to the job postings.

-- Student Job Postings — Students from other law schools that have been granted reciprocity may actively search The Career Portal listings.
+- Student Job Postings — Students from other law schools that have been granted reciprocity may actively search LAW LION CAREERS listings.
 They will be given instructions and passwords to access the Penn State Law Job Posting website for a period of 90 days.
 This service will not be available to graduates of schools whose reciprocity policy excludes job postings or Internet access to the job postings.

 - Services not available to reciprocity students/graduates include: Counseling services; on campus Internet access to the job postings; other password–protected services; telephones; recruitment programs and job fairs.